BatchClayderman/Cryptography-Schemes/README.md

 The following command lines can be useful for executing one-stop testing.

 - Execute ``find . -maxdepth 1 -type f -name "*.py" -exec python {} Y 0 \;`` in a non-Windows terminal to execute all the Python scripts in the corresponding scheme folder if you wish to execute a category of Python scripts.
-- Execute ``find . -maxdepth 2 -type f -name "*.py" -exec python {} Y 0 \;`` in a non-Windows terminal to execute all the Python scripts in the root folder of the cryptography schemes if you wish to execute all categories of Python scripts.
+- Execute ``find . -mindepth 2 -maxdepth 2 -type f -name "*.py" -exec python {} Y 0 \;`` in a non-Windows terminal to execute all the Python scripts in the root folder of the cryptography schemes if you wish to execute all categories of Python scripts.
 - Add `` > /dev/null`` to the end of the command lines or use a screen if the printing affects the computation of the time consumption in a non-Windows terminal.
 - Execute ``for %f in (*.py) do python "%f" Y 0`` in a Windows terminal to execute all the Python scripts in the corresponding scheme folder if you wish to execute a category of Python scripts.
 - Execute ``for /r %f in (*.py) do python "%f" Y 0`` in a Windows terminal to execute all the Python scripts in the root folder of the cryptography schemes if you wish to execute all categories of Python scripts.